pikesley/insulin/README.md

     insulin ingest </path/to/on_track_export_file.csv>

-This will take that file, turn it onto some nice JSON, and push into a number of collections in a MongoDB database called 'insulin'.
-You can see them with
+This will take that file, parse it, and push the JSON into a number of collections in a MongoDB database called 'insulin'.
+You can view them with something like

     $ mongo insulin
     MongoDB shell version: 2.0.6